Danbi-Kim-0624/Danbi-Kim-0624/README.md

-- 👋 Hi, I’m @DANBILAND
+- 👋 Hi, I’m @DANBILAND / Just call me Danbi.
-- 👀 I’m interested in art and science...
+- 👀 I’m interested in continuum mechanics
-- 🌱 I’m currently learning computer science and industrial engineering...
+- 🌱 I’m currently learning mechanical & aerospace engineering
-- 💞️ I’m looking to collaborate on web page development...
+- 💞️ I’m looking to collaborate on computational mechanics
-- 📫 How to reach me paperbird2719@gmail.com...
+- 📫 How to reach me paperbird2719@gmail.com

 <!---
 DANBILAND/DANBILAND is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.